keyibaby/learngit/readme.txt

 git.. git.. git..
 git...trick
 add one line to test dev
-Creating a new branch is quick. branch
+Creating a new branch is quick & simple.